 But, that’s me.
 And escaping plastic is hard.

-Material is an important ingredient to sustainability.
+But these things matter.
+Material use is hugely important to sustainability.

-There are certain materials that are more sustainable than others.
+And, like all things, there are certain materials that are more sustainable than others.
 Most often they are natural elements that are prevalent, renewable, and easy to harvest.
 And virgin plastic, my dear friends, is not one of them.

 Plastic pollutes, doesn’t biodegrade, leaks toxins, and kills wildlife.
 It’s quickly permeating every bit of the world, and has been found in plants, animals, humans, and the more remote places on earth.